washingtonstateuniversity/WSUWP-Platform/README.md

+# WSUWP Platform

-# WSUWP Platform: WordPress @ Washington State University
+A central publishing platform built on WordPress at Washington State University.

 ## Overview